smolijar/jest-is-a-rude-needy-clown-and-eats-lot-of-memory/README.md

 | jest             | 0:22.19 | ?                         |
 | mocha --parallel | 0:20.68 | ?                         |

-- AVA has worse time performance, but adequate to unmatched speed (individual tests run in parallel)
+- AVA has the worst memory performance, but adequate to unmatched speed (individual tests run in parallel)
 - Mocha still has best memory requirements and outperforms Jest slightly in bot sequential nad parallel runs

 See [[wait.txt]](./res/wait.txt)